eqsdxr/web-api-example/README.md

 This project was build for learning purposes.
-I learned - so can you.

 Project Highlights:
 - FastAPI